ct-js/docs.ctjs.rocks/docs/making-mods.md

 **Room-specific events**:

+* `beforeroomoncreate.js` — fired before a room is created, but a camera and renderer are set.
 * `roomoncreate.js` – fired after entering a new room.
 This code is evaluated *after* user-defined OnCreate code, when all the copies were created.
 Here, `this` equals to a new room.
 * `roomonleave.js` – fired before leaving a room, but *before* any user's script.
 Copies still exist here.
 * `beforeroomdraw.js`